keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

     }
     property(s"${TT.name} Applicative preserves function interchange") {
       // Applying a lifted function to a lifted value produces the same result
-      // as a lifted function of the unlifted function applied to the unlifted
+      // as a new function taking a function argument and applying it to the
-      // value applied to the lifted function.
-(What a mouthful!) forAll(for {
+      // unlifted argument which is iteslf lifted and applied to the lifted
+      // function.
+(What a mouthful!)
+      forAll(for {
         u <- arbitrary[Double => String].lift
         y <- arbitrary[Double]